Asian quota

 An Asian quota is a racial quota limiting the number of people of Asian descent in an establishment, a special case of numerus clausus.
 It usually refers to alleged educational quotas in United States higher education admissions, specifically by Ivy League universities against Asian Americans, especially persons of East Asian and South Asian descent starting in the late 1980s.
 These allegations of discrimination have been denied by U.S. universities.
-Asian quotas have been compared to earlier claims of Jewish quotas, which are believed to limit the admissions of a model minority from the 1910s to the 1950s.
+Asian quotas have been compared to earlier claims of Jewish quotas, which are believed to have limited the admissions of a model minority from the 1910s to the 1950s.
 Jewish quotas were denied at the time, but their existence is rarely disputed now.
 Some have thus called Asian-Americans "The New Jews" of university admissions.

 Proponents of Asian quotas' existence believe that by various measures admissions have a bias against Asian applicants, though not necessarily a strict quota: for example, successful Asian applicants have on average higher test scores than the overall average.
 The bias against applicants of Asian descent has been termed a "bamboo ceiling" or "Asian penalty".
 Alleged Asian quotas have been the subject of government investigations and lawsuits, with some minor conclusions of their existence, though no major judgements, as of 2017.